No-1-Goblin/Breakout/README.md

 * Fixed compiler issue caused by circular includes (5 min)
 * Added basic screen shake effect when a life is lost (10 min)
 * Implemented a seemingly abandoned mechanic of having powerups smoothly change colour over time (15 min)
-* Made the game randomise the RNG seed on launch
+* Made the game randomise the RNG seed on launch (2 min)
+* Made the game work regardless of window size (15 min)